 + Will it sound the same as pressed vinyl?

-The sound is similair to pressed vinyl.
+Our production team works to achieve a sound close to pressed vinyl.
 As we make each record manually, one at a time, there will be subtle differences between each copy.
+With all lathe cuts, it's expected that the final product may be less dynamic, slightly quieter, and surface noise is expected (although minimal).
 However, much of the quality is determined by the master audio you send us.

 + What are the quality and format requirements for the sound files/ images I upload?

 Audio Formats: 44.1 or 48kHz, 16 or 24-bit WAV, AIFF or FLAC is preferred.
 We will accept MP3 and other audio formats; however, the better your source audio, the better your record will sound.

 Artwork Formats: 300 DPI, flattened PDF artwork is prefered.
 Other image file types are accepted; however, a low quality image will result in a low quality record sleeve.